SammygoodTunes/Wave-Function-Collapse/README.md

 There's also a player you can move around (just a square for now).
 Collision between the player and the map is done with pixel colour analysis: checking that pixels' colour around the player corresponds to a colour you can walk on.
 It's not amazing, it may change, or maybe not.

+All tiles are contained within the ```/src``` folder along with a random script that I wrote with the Pillow library to take the 6 tiles I originally had, rotate and save them every 90° clockwise (stops at 270°).
+Like that, I had rotated versions of the tiles (yes, that could've been implemented efficiently in the WFC script without having to create millions of images, but that's for another time).

 To regenerate the map, you obviously have to close and re-open the script.
 Won't be for long though (if all goes to plan).

 <p align="center">